samantharitter/mongo-cxx-driver/Download-and-Compile.md

 ##### Windows Options (Windows Only)
  - `--dynamic-windows` By default, on Windows, compilation uses /MT.
 Use this flag to compile with /MD.
 Note that /MD is required to build the shared client on Windows.
 Also note that your application compiler flags must match.
 If you build with --dbg=on, /MTd or /MDd will be used in place of /MT or /MD, respectively.

-#### Deprecated Options (26Compat Branch Only)
+##### Deprecated Options (26Compat Branch Only)
- - `--full` Enables the “full” installation, directing SCons to install the driver headers and libraries to the prefix directory. **Required for 26compat**
+ - `--full` Enables the “full” installation, directing SCons to install the driver headers and libraries to the prefix directory.
  - `--use-system-boost` This is strongly recommended.
 This builds against the system version of Boost rather than the MongoDB vendor copy.
-If your Boost libraries are not in a standard search path for your toolchain, include the --extrapath option, described next. **Required for 26compat**
+If your Boost libraries are not in a standard search path for your toolchain, include the --extrapath option, described next.

 > **Note:** In the legacy release stream of the driver these options are implied, you always build using system boost and with the full installation (if you provide a prefix).